 In short, we will need a spreadsheet file with each piece of data in separate fields.
 Excel or CSV files are the safest bet.
 If you are planning a variable data project and are unsure of how to format your data, contact us for guidance.

 What forms of payment do you accept?

-We accept cash, company check and all major credit cards.
-We can also set up a business account for you, as well.
-Contact us for details.
+We accept cash, company check, and all major credit cards.

 What is variable data printing?